On consecutive values of random completely multiplicative functions: Moments of order different from two

 \section{Moments of order different from two}

-Since we have a law of large number on $\mu_{k,N}$, with rate of decay of order $N^{-1/2+ \epsilon}$, it is natural to look if we have a central limit theorem.
+Since we have a law of large numbers on $\mu_{k,N}$, with rate of decay of order $N^{-1/2+ \epsilon}$, it is natural to look if we have a central limit theorem.
 In order to do that, a possibility consists in studying moments of sums in $n$ of products of variables from $X_{n+1}$ to $X_{n+k}$.
-For the sums $\sum_{n=1}^N X_n$, it seems very probable that we have not convergence to a Gaussian random variable after normalization.
-Indeed, the second moment of the absolute value of the renormalized sum$\frac{1}{\sqrt{N}} \sum_{n=1}^N X_n$ is equal to $1$, so if the variable converges to a standard complex Gaussian variable, we need to have
+For the sums $\sum_{n=1}^N X_n$, we do not have convergence to a non-zero Gaussian random variable after normalization by $1/\sqrt{N}$.
+Indeed, the second moment of the absolute value of the renormalized sum $\frac{1}{\sqrt{N}} \sum_{n=1}^N X_n$ is equal to $1$, so if this variable converges to a non-zero complex Gaussian variable, we need to have the convergence of

+towards a non-zero constant.
+In \cite{HNR}, Harper, Nikeghbali and Radziwi\l \l \, prove that the quantity just above decays at most like $(\log \log N)^{-3 + o(1)}$ when $N$ goes to infinity, whereas a conjecture by Helson \cite{H} states that it tends to $0$.
+The order of magnitude of the left-hand side has later been found by Harper in \cite{Harper}: it is $(\log \log N)^{-1/4}$, which in particular proves Helson's conjecture.

-There are (at least) two contradictory conjectures about the behavior of this first moment: a conjecture by Helson \cite{H}, saying that it should tend to $0$, and a conjecture by Heap and Lindqvist \cite{HL}, saying that it should tend to an explicit constant which is appoximately 0.8769, i.e. close, but slightly smaller, than $\sqrt{\pi}/2$.
-In \cite{HL}, the authors show that the upper limit of the moment is smaller than 0.904, whereas in \cite{HNR}, Harper, Nikeghbali and Raziwill prove that the first moment decays at most like $(\log \log N)^{-3 + o(1)}$: they also conjecture that the moment tends to a non-zero constant.
-An equivalent of the moments of even order are computed in \cite{HNR} and \cite{HL}, and they are not bounded with respect to $N$: the moment of order $2p$ is equivalent to an explicit constant times $(\log N)^{(p-1)^2}$.
+On the other hand, an equivalent of the moments of $\frac{1}{\sqrt{N}}\left|\sum_{n=1}^N X_n \right|$ of even integer order are computed in \cite{HNR} and \cite{HL}, and they are not bounded with respect to $N$: the moment of order $2p$ is equivalent to an explicit constant times $(\log N)^{(p-1)^2}$.
+The order of magnitude of the moments of any positive order, not necessarily integer, is given by Harper in \cite{Harper} and \cite{Harper2}.

-In the case of sums different from $\sum_{n=1}^N X_n$, the moment computations involve arithmetic problems of different nature.
-Here, we will study the example of the fourth moment of the absolute value of $ \sum_{n=1}^N X_n X_{n+1}$: notice that the second moment is clearly equal to $N$.
-We have the following result: \begin{proposition} We have
+In the case of sums different from $\sum_{n=1}^N X_n$, the moment computations involve arithmetic problems of different nature: here, we look in some detail the case of the sum $\sum_{n=1}^N X_n X_{n+1}$.
+In this case, the fact that consecutive, and then necessarily coprime integers are involved gives more independence than when we study the sum $\sum_{n=1}^N X_n$.
+In particular, it seems reasonable to expect that $\sum_{n=1}^N X_n X_{n+1}$ satisfies the same central limit theorem as the sum of i.i.d. uniform variables on the unit circle, and that this fact can be proven by moment computations.
+The convergence of the second moment is obvious, and we will now show that the convergence of the fourth moment also occurs.
+We start with the following result: \begin{proposition} We have

 where $\mathcal{N}(N)$ (resp. $\mathcal{N}_{=}(N)$) is the number of solutions of the diophantine equation $a(a+1)d(d+1) = b(b+1)c(c+1)$ such that the integers $a, b, c, d$ satisfy $0 < a < b < c <d \leq N$ (resp. $0 < a < b = c < d \leq N$).
 Moreover, for all $\epsilon > 0$, there exists $C_{\epsilon} > 0$, independent of $N$, such that for all $N \geq 8$,